-ARC Future Fellow in AnthropologySchool of Social Sciences Monash University
+ProfessorAnthropology, School of Social Sciences Monash University

-Andrea Whittaker is an ARC Future Fellow in Anthropology in the School of Social Sciences, Faculty of Arts.
-She has achieved international standing in the field of medical anthropology.
-Her current research projects include the study of global medical trade and mobility, reproductive travel and biotechnologies in the Asia Pacific, including issues of gender, religion, bioethics and global regulation of the trade, and social isolation among HIV positive people in Queensland.
+Andrea is a researcher on the AMR Scapes project which investigates public understanding of antimicrobial resistance, infection and immunity.
+Her other current research projects include the study of global medical trade and mobility; reproductive travel and biotechnologies in the Asia Pacific, including issues of gender, religion, bioethics and global regulation of the trade; and social isolation among HIV positive people in Queensland.

 Further information on Andrea is available on her institutional profile.Share

 In this Q&A, Karlijn Hofstraat and Danny de Vries tell us about their “SPECIAL-SOC AMR” curriculum, a fantastic learning resource...

 We are delighted to release our AMIS Final Report.
 The report summarises the key activities, findings and outputs from the...

 As part of our dissemination activities, we are delighted to now be able to share a series of short films...